-When it comes to giving women equal rights with men, things have gone far enough in my country Men are being expected to do too much to support equality We have gone so far in promoting women's equality that we are discriminating against men I define myself as a feminist A man who stays home to look after his children is less of a man
+However, half (50%) believe that when it comes to giving women equal rights with men, things have gone far enough in their country.
+More than 4 in 10 further say that men are being expected to do too much to support equality (46%) and that we have gone so far in promoting women's equality that we're discriminating against men.